 Kim Evon proudly serves as an Executive Vice President of SEIU Local 2015—California’s Long Term Care Union representing more than 400,000 home care and nursing home workers throughout California.
-Kim, who began her labor career as a rank and file union member, brings her vast experience building union power leading with members in Region 5 and our Justice for All programs.
+Kim, who began her labor career as a rank and file union member, brings her vast experience building union power leading with members in Regions 4, 5, and 6, as well as our Justice for All programs.

 The daughter of a proud factory worker and union member, Kim learned at a young age that you need to do your part and if you’re not fighting for justice, you’re part of the problem.

 Along her career path in the labor movement, Kim frequently encountered people who encouraged her and gave her confidence as a woman in what had been a male-dominated world of labor organizing.
 Where she felt like she didn’t have experience, women union leaders encouraged her and gave her important roles.
 When she felt like a job was too big, there was frequently a union leader there urging her on, giving her the confidence to bring her passion for justice and lead with it.
 And this modeled for Kim what it means to be a labor leader: you reflect back to people the power and capacity they have inside themselves.

 Kim’s leadership in the labor movement started when she was a young hospital worker fresh out of high school.
 One day, a union organizer asked Kim to sign a card, a step in forming a union at her hospital.
 She noticed that the union’s newsletter didn’t really speak to what workers felt, what workers wanted.
 So she spoke up at the first union meeting she attended and the union organizer said “Great, why don’t you produce the newsletter?”